vippsas/vipps-checkout/vipps-checkout-api.md

 | `language`            | Can be set to 'no' Norwegian, or 'en' English.
 This is optional and will default to 'en' English if not specified | Yes      |
 | `on`                  | Listen to events from Checkout.
 See [SDK events](#sdk-events) for more details.                                   | Yes      |

-Example merchant website using Vipps Checkout SDK to embed an iFrame with the session in plain html/js.
+Example merchant website using Checkout SDK to embed an iFrame with the session in plain html/js.

 **Please note:** To call the “create session endpoint” you must include headers that contain secret keys (client secret, subscription key).
 The javascript in the example can be openly viewed by anyone as it is client side frontend code.
 Therefore, you must call your own backend from the Javascript on the frontend, and then in that backend call the Checkout create session endpoint so you don’t leak the keys.